About Amy’s Farm

 - conduct highly successful master classes in gardening, quarterly parent and toddler participation program classes, and educational courses in art (such as photography and drawing) and science, focusing on botany, simple machines and anatomy/dissection.

-- utilize the farm experience to promote healing and growth for individuals and families through an on-site licensed marriage and family therapist and the use of volunteer opportunities.
+- utilize the farm experience to promote healing and growth for individuals and families through our Volunteer Program.
+Work with our Volunteer coordinator and experience the benefits of physical labor.

 We aspire to cultivate community life, friendships, and social justice; educate health and sustainability for people and places; and preserve agricultural lands and organic ways of growing food.